Disney Springs is entering its next era — here’s what’s changing this summer (Update)

 Those boarding Disney Resort buses or the Sassagoula River Cruise from Disney Springs will be asked to provide proof of a resort stay or a qualifying dining or experience reservation at their destination resort.

 The next era of Disney Springs is taking shape through a combination of new experiences, updated operations, and changing traditions.
-As the district evolves, each visit may offer something different than the last.

 More Attractions Magazine stories